eclipse-tractusx/ssi-docu/specifications/M1/identity.protocol.base.md

 # 6. Using the OAuth 2 Client Credential Grant to Obtain Access Tokens from an STS

-A Self-iIssued ID Token MAY be obtained by a participant agent executing an [OAuth 2.0 Client Credential Grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.4) against a Secure Token Service (STS) Endpoint.
+A Self-Issued ID Token MAY be obtained by a participant agent executing an [OAuth 2.0 Client Credential Grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.4) against a Secure Token Service (STS) Endpoint.
 How the participant agent obtains the endpoint address is participant-specific and beyond the scope of this specification.